We're changing our name

 We are an independent charity rooted in the North East, and our name and brand should reflect this.
 Every ticket, donation, or event booking goes back into supporting world-class music in our region.
 That could mean music classes for young people, visiting international orchestras, or supporting local bands.

 It’s not in anyone’s interest for us to become confused with the arena and convention centre set to be our neighbour.

-This is an opportunity for us to work with our communities to create a new name and future for our organisation as we approach our 20th anniversary.
-We are looking forward to bright future as part of a busier, more complete Gateshead Quays.
+We have taken this opportunity to work with our communities in creating a new name and identity for our organisation as we approach our 20th anniversary.
+We look forward to a bright future as part of a busier, more complete Gateshead Quays.